mengchaoheng/DuctedFanUAV-Autopilot/README.md

   * ductedfan6: DFUAV with six control surfaces and one rotor.
   * ductedfan_mini: mini DFUAV with four control surfaces and one rotor.
   * ToDo: many more experimental types based on Ducted Fan.
-* Supports gazebo-based simulation and can easily communicate with the ros package.
+* Supports gazebo-based simulation ([Gazebo Classic](https://docs.px4.io/main/en/sim_gazebo_classic/)) and can easily communicate with the ros package.
 We implement DuctedFanUAV simulation by modifying the gazebo model and plugins, more detail in [DF_gazebo](https://github.com/mengchaoheng/DF_gazebo.git) which forked from [PX4-SITL_gazebo-classic](https://github.com/PX4/PX4-SITL_gazebo-classic.git) (sitl_gazebo).
 * We have performed extensive flight tests with DuctedFanUAV equipped with Pixhawk.
 <img src="sitl_gazebo_df4.png" width="60%" />
 <img src="flight_test.png" width="30%" />

 ## Installation
 Before running this project, you need to deploy the development environment.
-Please refer to the [PX4 official website](https://docs.px4.io/v1.12/en/) (v1.12) to ensure that your computer (macOS/Linux) can open the default model simulation by executing the `make px4_sitl gazebo` command and take off through QGC or terminal commands.
+Please refer to the [PX4 official website](https://docs.px4.io/v1.12/en/) (v1.12) to ensure that your computer (macOS/Linux) can open the default model simulation by executing the `make px4_sitl gazebo` or `make px4_sitl gazebo-classic` command and take off through QGC or terminal commands.

-> It's easy to upgrade this project to the latest version of px4, but we need a lot of testing before doing so.
+> It's easy to upgrade this project to the latest version of px4, just make sure that the [Gazebo Classic environment](https://docs.px4.io/main/en/sim_gazebo_classic/#installation) is deployed in a supported ubuntu version, but we need a lot of testing before doing so.

+> Due to [Ubuntu 22.04 with Arm64 architecture cannot install gazebo](https://github.com/osrf/gazebo_tutorials/pull/169), the gazebo classical may not run on arm64-based Ubuntu 22 and later versions.
+However, AMD should still support it.
+As long as the px4 official gazebo classical simulation can run, the code in this repository can be executed.

 The [PX4 User Guide](https://docs.px4.io/master/en/) explains how to assemble [supported vehicles](https://docs.px4.io/master/en/airframes/airframe_reference.html) and fly drones with PX4.
 See the [forum and chat](https://docs.px4.io/master/en/#support) if you need help!

 ## Usage
-Keep a clean compilation when switching to a different branch.
+Clone this repository:
 ```
-make distclean
+git clone
 ```

 Make sure you're on the `df-1.12.3` branch.
 You can use `git status` to check
 ```